How Much Does It Cost to Repave a Driveway in 2025?

 Driveway Size

-Square footage is one of the biggest factors when calculating driveway repaving costs.
+Square footage is one of the most significant factors when calculating driveway repaving costs.
 Long driveways require more time and materials to complete.
 Repaving your driveway costs between $7 and $14 per square foot, including labor and materials.

 10x20$1,400–$2,800